 Recordings of the presentations at this meeting are available to METREX Members.
 Please log in to the website and scroll to the bottom of this page.
 If you don’t have a log in, please contact Stephen Gallagher.

 The current energy crisis impacting many European countries has put a spotlight on the transition to renewable energy and current shortfalls.

 This webinar addressed the intersection of metropolitan land use planning and renewable energy.
-This means that we will not be focusing on more localised initiatives such as energy efficiency in buildings, positive energy blocks, vehicles etc – even if these are also very important.
-Our focus this time is on the broader energy system perspective (infrastructure, production, supply) and the challenge of how metropolitan spatial planning can support the energy transition.
+This means that the focus was not on more localised initiatives such as energy efficiency in buildings, positive energy blocks, vehicles etc – even if these are also very important.
+The focus this time was on the broader energy system perspective (infrastructure, production, supply) and the challenge of how metropolitan spatial planning can support the energy transition.

-William Stokman from Ruimtelijk Strateeg Provincie Noord-Holland will first present experiences from the Netherlands, looking at land use conflicts and strategies around the development of hydrogen infrastructure in the North Sea Canal District.
+William Stokman from Ruimtelijk Strateeg Provincie Noord-Holland presented experiences from the Netherlands, looking at land use conflicts and strategies around the development of hydrogen infrastructure in the North Sea Canal District.

 Expert Groups are open to all Members of METREX.
 If you are not a member of this Expert Group, and for a link to join this meeting, please contact Liisa Perjo to find out more about joining.